 Lactose intolerance can develop due to the parts of the digestive system that were removed.
 If you notice that you have gas, bloating or diarrhea after eating or drinking dairy, try a lactose-free product to see if that helps.

-In the end these are all just rough guidelines.
-Listen to your body, and experiment with different foods and flavors until you find what works for you and your new GI system.
+In Summary, it is best to follow these guidelines for the first 4-6 weeks after surgery.
+After 6 weeks of following these guides lines, begin to experiment with different foods and flavors until you find what works for you and your new GI system.
+Many people are eventually able to consume regular-sized meals.
 Your food diary will help you to keep track.
 Consult your medical team before making any changes.

 Be the first to leave a review.